Gobusters/ectoenv/README.md

 ### Parameters

 - `v`: A non-nil pointer to a struct.

-- `interval`: The interval in seconds at which to refresh the environment variables.
-If `nil`, a default interval of 60 seconds is used.
+### AUTO_REFRESH_INTERVAL

+This variable sets the frequency that variables are refreshed.
+The default is 60 seconds.

 ### Usage